 Security System Key Fob Panic Buttons:

-- Security system key fobs often include panic buttons that you can press to trigger an alarm or alert the monitoring center.
-Homeowners commonly use these for added security.
+- Security system key fobs often include panic buttons that homeowners commonly use for added security.
+These buttons can trigger an alarm or alert the monitoring center.

 -